wanke1997/bigdata_practice/README.md

 | MYSQL_ROOT_PASSWORD | root |
 | MYSQL_USER | dev |
 | MYSQL_PASSWORD | dev |
-Follow the command below to login mySQL
+Follow the command below to login mySQL.
 ```bash
 # command to start mysql from mysql container, the password can be found from the table above
 mysql -u root -p
 ```

-## data processing
+## Data Processing
 Data processing files mainly responsible to retrieve data from HBase database, then do aggregation calculation with Spark. `questions.py` Python script in `/src/client/data_processing` directory answers questions of this project (see page 3 of description).
 Please run the Python scripts by following the commands below.
 Note that the  `/src/client/data_processing` directory is mapped to `/apps/data_processing` in client container.
 ```bash
 # Please run tutorial file in client container